 In the context of the supervised tasks, we show our representation achieves state-of-the-art wide-baseline feature matching results without requiring apriori rectification (unlike SIFT and the majority of learned features).
 We also demonstrate 6DOF camera pose estimation given a pair local image patches.

 We contribute a large-scale dataset composed of object-centric Street View scenes along with point correspondences and camera pose information.
 We collected the dataset by integrating Street View images, their metadata, and large-scale geo-registered 3D building models scraped on the web.
 The simplified steps of collecting the dataset is show in the above animation (see the paper for details).
 The dataset is available to public for research purposes and currently includes the main areas of Washington DC, New York City, San Francisco, Paris, Amsterdam, Las Vegas, and Chicago.
+To ensure the quality of the test set and keep evaluations unimpacted by potential errors introduced by the automated data collection, every datapoint in the test set are verified by at least three Amazon Mechanical Turkers.
+The procedure and statistics are elborated in the supplementary material.

 Each row depicts a sample collected image bundle.
 Each bundle shows one target physical point (placed in the center of the images) from different viewpoints.
+Below you can see a few snapshots of 3D models of the 8 cities using which the dataset was collected.
+You can see more snapshots here.
+The 3D models are also available for download.

 The 2-dimensional embeddings (tSNE) of our representation for MIT places dataset (‘library’ category) and an unseen subset of our dataset are provided below.
 The representation organizes the images based on their 3D content (scene layout, relative camera pose to the scene, etc) and independent of their semantics (visible objects, architectural styles) or low-level properties (color, texture, etc).
 This suggests that the representation must have a notion of certain basic 3D concepts, though it was never provided with an explicit supervision for such tasks (especially for non-matching images, while all tSNE images are non-matching).
 The tSNE of our dataset also suggests the patches are organized based on their coarse surface normals (again, a task that the representation didn’t receive a supervision for).
 See the section below for quantitative evaluation of our representation for surface normal estimation on NYUv2 dataset.